kelswarren/comm313_S21_Final_Project/README.md

 * You will edit this file to act as the main index page for your project

-I will look at what people are happy for based on the happy moments survey data.
+I will look at what people are happy for based on various computation text analysis.
+I will use data from the Happy Moments Survey Data.